rockroman/pa_test2/README.md

 ## Project Overview
-This project showcases how predictive analytics can be applied in an agricultural setting.
-For this project, a fictitious user story was created whereby Farmy Foods has a powdery mildew issue with their the cherry plantation crop- one of the finest products in their portfolio.
-The company is concerned about loss in revenue through supplying the market with a poor quality product and also realises that the monitoring of crops by employees for powdery mildew is not scalable.
+This project demonstrates how predictive analytics can optimize agricultural operations.
+The focus is on addressing a fictitious scenario where Farmy Foods faces powdery mildew issues in their cherry plantations, a key product in their portfolio.
+The project aims to minimize revenue loss from poor-quality produce and streamline the monitoring process, which is currently manual and unsustainable.

 ## Dataset Content

-The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-It contains 4,208 images of cherry leaves taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
+The dataset, sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves) contains 4,208 images of cherry leaves categorized as healthy or infected with powdery mildew, a fungal disease affecting many plants.

 ## Business Requirements